Usage and Style

 Department names

-Capitalize department, division, or group names depending on how they are referenced.
+Capitalize department, division, organization, or group names depending on how they are referenced.

 • Official name: Capitalize department, division, or group names using title case when they are proper nouns.